 May a law firm hijack a competitor’s name in Google Ad Words?

-Recently it came come to my attention that whenever anyone Googled my name in the mobile version of Google, the first thing that up was ads for competitors who had purchased my name in Google Ad Words®.
+Recently it came come to my attention that whenever anyone Googled my name in the mobile version of Google, the first thing that up was ads for competitors.
+A reasonable hypothesis was that they, or some ad agency acting other their behalf, had purchased my name in Google Ad Words®.
 After I asked several law firms that had used my name in their Ad Words® advertising to immediately stop, their ads disappeared from searches in my name.

-The only remaining company that appears to target my name in Google Ad Words® is Fasthelp.com, a website of uncertain provenance but with an Atlanta phone number, which advertises for unidentified lawyers.
-I will find out who is behind it, and I will file a Bar grievance against any lawyer who is behind that anonymous website for violation of Georgia Rules of Professional Conduct 7.1(a) and 8.4(a)(4).
+The only remaining company that appeared to target my name in Google Ad Words® is Fasthelp.com, a website of uncertain provenance but with an Atlanta phone number, which advertises for unidentified lawyers.
+I will find out who is behind it, and I will take appropriate action.

 In the case of Pensacola Motor Sales v.
 Eastern Shore Toyota, LLC, 2010 WL 3781552 (N.D.
 Fla., Pensacola Div, decided Sept.
 23, 2010), the court strongly disapproved unauthorized use of a competitor’s name in domain names and “ad words” to divert internet traffic.
 The court held that a complaint of an auto dealer’s misappropriation of the name of a competitor presented genuine issues of fact for jury determination regarding: